7AtAri/ergonomic_pose_detect/README.md

 - [x] keypoint angle calculation + rula rule assessment of ergonomic status

-- [ ] integrate additional images into the dataset class folders

 - [ ] implement simple pytorch model as baseline

 - [ ] implement mediapipe in our fine-tune pipeline

-- [ ] implement fine-tuning pipeline for other state-of-the-art models
+- [ ] (or implement fine-tuning pipeline for other state-of-the-art models)

 - [x] evaluation set up with metrics (see idea presentation)